how to become a neurologist

 Pay Close Attention:

 Neurological problems can have subtle symptoms, so being observant is vital.
-Neurologists must be able to notice and understand these signs to make accurate diagnoses.
+Neurologists must notice and understand these signs to make accurate diagnoses.

 Excellent Communication Skills:

 Neurologists need to be good at talking and explaining things clearly.
-They have to make sure that everyone understands the diagnosis, treatment plans, and what to expect.
+They must ensure everyone understands the diagnosis, treatment plans, and what to expect.
 Good communication helps everyone work together as a team.

 Empathy is everything: